Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/optimization_techniques.md

 ## Configure the Pipeline Initiation Interval

-Another possible optimization is to tell the tool that a specific latency is acceptable performance, for example of two or four clock cycles.
-This eliminates II violations because the latency would match your specification.
+Another possible optimization is to tell the tool that a specific number of clock cycles before processing another sample is acceptable, for example of two or four clock cycles.
+This eliminates II violations because the latency would then match your specification.
 The overall latency of an application indicates that perhaps II=4 for some loops is not really a problem.

 In the last section, the **config_compile** command is a tool configuration command that affects the compilation of the whole design.
 This optimization uses a code directive applied to a specific portion of the source code rather than to the tool itself.